swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Around the age  of 8/10 yrs I&nbsp; suffered a burning sensation on my thighs and forearms, on  the inside of the limbs. &nbsp;It lasted two to three days and was like shingles.

 At about  12/13 yrs I had a series of episodes of chronic bronchitis, 4 to 5 times every  winter.
 Each time, our highly esteemed family doctor was called, and he  prescribed antibiotics by injection, which are more powerful than in tablet  form.
-He had the bad habit of prescribing too many drugs and he seemed to  be conscious of it, as, at the same time he prescribed yeast to renew the flora  destroyed by the antibiotics.</p>
+He had the bad habit of prescribing too many drugs and he seemed to  be conscious of it, as, at the same time he prescribed yeast to renew the flora  destroyed by the antibiotics.

-    <p>39</p>
+    39

-    <p>When I was 15 yrs I  played billiards every Saturday, but each time I developed a headache at the  end of the evening.
+    When I was 15 yrs I  played billiards every Saturday, but each time I developed a headache at the  end of the evening.
 That lasted two years, and only ceased when I stopped  playing billiards.
 I think they must have been provoked by the intense  concentration needed.

 At 18 yrs I had my  appendix removed, and after a week, when I got out of bed my limbs were all  stiff and I stooped a little when I walked.
 Once I had returned home everything  returned to normal and I soon went back to work.